 Roles

-Six roles are required for this group, with them being a project manager, a programmer, an artist, a tester/QA, marketer/documentation and a website developer.
-We have decided to assign static roles to the group in order to maximise our work potential as well as keep good organisation and allow the groups skills to be utilised in the best possible way.
+This project requires Six roles, being: a project manager, a programmer, an artist, a tester/QA, marketer/documentation and a website developer.
+We have decided to assign static roles to the group to maximise our work potential as well as keep good organisation.

 Project manager/Team leader – Person1